syncfusion-content/wpf-docs/wpf/Multi-Column-DropDown/Filtering.md

 N> Excel-like filtering is not supported in SfMultiColumnDropDownControl.
 You can customize the SfMultiColumnDropDownControl ControlTemplate to enable the Excel-like filtering by setting `AllowFiltering` as true in SfDataGrid.

 ## Filtering Delay
-By default, filtering and auto-completion operations performed while typing in editor will be delayed for a specific amount of time (milliseconds).
-The time to delay the filtering and auto-completion operations can be specified by the `FilterDelay` property.
-Default value of the FilterDelay property is `500`.
+By default, filtering and auto-completion operations performed while typing in the editor will be delayed for a specified amount of time (milliseconds).
+The period of delaying filtering and auto-completion operations can be specified by the `FilterDelay` property.
+The default value for the `FilterDelay` property is `500`.
 {% tabs %}
 {% highlight c# %}
 this.sfMultiColumnDropDown.FilterDelay = 2000;